glouppe/info8010-deep-learning/lecture2.md

 - $\text{and}(a,b) = 1\_{\\\{a+b - 1.5 \geq 0\\\}}$
 - $\text{not}(a) = 1\_{\\\{-a + 0.5 \geq 0\\\}}$

-Therefore, any Boolean function can be built which such units.
+Therefore, any Boolean function can be built with such units.

 ---